AshkanGoharfar/AR-online-shopping-iOS/README.md

 ```bash
 pod install
 ```
-Finally, Open the AR-online-shopping-iOS.xcworkspace file in the Xcode.
+Finally, open the AR-online-shopping-iOS.xcworkspace file in the Xcode.
 Connect your iphone to your MacBook and run the code :)

 # Context
 ### How Augmented Reality in Ecommerce Can Deliver a More Enticing Shopping Experience?